LeoHaoVIP/kurento-utils-universal/README.md

 Kurento Utils for Node.js and Browsers
 ======================================

-> Notes: This library is optimized by LeoHao (2867555086@qq.com), currently it adds supports for ScreenShare for most browsers including Electron without extra plugins.
+> Notes:
 > Source code can be found in [kurento-utils-github-repo](https://github.com/LeoHaoVIP/kurento-utils-universal)

 *kurento-utils-js* is a browser library that can be used to simplify creation and handling of [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) objects, to control the browser’s [WebRTC API](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).
+However, the official kurento-utils-js is no longer maintained, and problems might occur when using the official library.

+This library is an optimized version of kurento-utils-js [v6.18.0](https://www.npmjs.com/package/kurento-utils/v/6.18.0), currently it adds supports for screen sharing for mainstream browsers (as well as Electron) without extra plugins.

 Installation instructions